|UCAS code||C100||Duration||4 years (MBiol)|

 - Tutorials: one hour a week, plus preparation time.
 In the second, third and fourth years, variable hours are also spent on research projects.

 In the second and third years, the lecture and research skills workload remains roughly the same although there is a greater element of choice over the subjects studied.
-Lectures and practical class sizes will vary depending on the options chosen, ranging from around 115 students in the class to as few as 20 students in the class.
+Lectures and practical class sizes will vary depending on the options chosen, ranging from up to 120 students in the class to as few as 20 students in the class.
 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.